Congratulations! You have now survived your first few months as a mom. Most people say that the first few months after delivery are the worst!

 At 5 months, your baby will be doing mini-pushups while on her tummy.
 Tummy time during this phase is still extremely important for further muscle development.

 She still needs your help to sit up but she may be able to stay up for a decent amount of time on her own.
 She may know how to use her legs and arms as a tripod to steady herself.
-Be careful that she may still lose her balance and suddenly fall backwards.
+Be careful that she may still lose her balance and suddenly fall backward.
 If she’s trying to reach for a toy in front or to her side, she may also suddenly end up on her belly.
 So it’s important to be watchful even when she seems fine sitting up.

 However, now that she can sit up and play, she will be able to reach all the dangling toys that she previously struggled with reaching.
 Because of this, she may start to lose interest in them as she can now get at them too easily.